MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/powerbi-reports-windows-defender-advanced-threat-protection.md

     ![Image of Power BI authentication method](images/atp-powerbi-extension.png)

 4. Click **Sign in**.
 If this is the first time you’re using Power BI with Windows Defender ATP, you’ll need to sign in and give consent to Windows Defender ATP Power BI app.
-By providing consent, you’re allowing Windows Defender ATP Power BI to sign in and read your profile, and access your data.
+By providing consent, you’re allowing Windows Defender ATP Power BI to sign in and read your profile, access your data, and be used for report refresh.

       ![Consent image](images/atp-powerbi-accept.png)